snu-sf-class/sf202501/README.md

 - Oct.
 31: Sample of the midterm exam is uploaded - the format will be similar in our upcoming midterm.
 Check the exam directory.
 - Nov.
 24: Midterm scores are out in etl.
 Please claim until Nov.
 28.
 - Dec.
 07: Assignment 4 is uploaded.
 As usual, these files are not to be graded but provided as a supplementary material for self-study.
 Sidenote: SFRev.v is a file for reversing an array with solution provided.
 - Dec.
-10: Sample of the final exam is uploaded.
-Check the [final](exam/final/final_sample) directory
+10: Sample of the final exam and the solution is uploaded.
+Check the [final](exam/final/final_sample) directory.

 ## Assignments